salsify/hotcat/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Gemfile (probably for development only):

-    gem 'hotcat'
+    gem 'hotcat', :git => 'git@github.com:socialceramics/hotcat.git'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install hotcat

 ## Usage